raushanctf/Metasploitable2/README.md

 ![smtp3](https://github.com/user-attachments/assets/cd603c51-645e-4ed0-a523-27a9b770f378)

-# CONCLUSION
+# 🧁 CONCLUSION
-* This report highlights testing critical security flaws in metasploitable2 that attackers can leverage to gain unauthorized access. these assessments provided insights into real-world attack scenarios, allowing for an in-depth understanding of how adversaries can gain unauthorized access, escalate privileges, and execute remote code.
+* This report highlights testing critical security flaws in Metasploitable2 that attackers can leverage to gain unauthorized access.
+  These assessments provided insights into real-world attack scenarios, allowing for an in-depth understanding of how adversaries can gain unauthorized access, escalate privileges, and execute remote code.